 Physical characteristics can also raise red flags.
 Strong chemical odors, fuming liquids, or substances with unusual colors often signal hazardous properties.
 For example, a cleaner that separates into layers might contain volatile ingredients requiring careful handling.

-Common Household Hazardous Waste by Type
+Common Examples of Household Hazardous Waste

 Household Hazardous Waste (HHW) comes in many forms, often hiding in the everyday items we use.
 These products may seem harmless but carry hazardous ingredients that can pose risks if not handled correctly.